 How to order

-- In person, by post, by fax, Hand in to the surgery (box at left side of reception), post or fax (0191 2844010) the sheet that is attached to the right hand side of your prescription.
+- In person, or by post, Hand in to the surgery (box at left side of reception), post or fax (0191 2844010) the sheet that is attached to the right hand side of your prescription.
 Mark clearly the items that you want repeated.

 - By phone - You can speak to a receptionist between 10am - 4pm or leave a message on our answering machine between 8.30-6pm to request your prescription, if possible could you give your computer number, which is on the sheet attached to your prescription - top left hand corner.